allwinwilliams/react-redux-todo/README.md

 # react-todo

-A simple TODO list web app built using React.
+A simple TODO list web app built using React and Redux.

-##description
+## Description

 This is a simple to-do list project created using React and Redux.
 It stores the data in a firebase database.
 Each task in the todo list has a title and anyone one of the following three states, TO BE DONE, DOING or DONE.
 A task can also have a number of tags, due date, a member which task is assigned to and a detailed description.